 - Mike Tech Show podcast - A tech podcast hosted by Mike Smith, an IT professional for over the last 25 years that talks about all things relating to technology.

-- Security Now - Computer-related security podcast by Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, as well as the creator of Spinrite and ShieldsUP.
+- Security Now - Computer-related security podcast by Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, and the creator of SpinRite and ShieldsUP.

 - The Force Field - Podcast for IT Service Professionals, VARs, computer shops, and anyone in the technology field, particularly those who offer products and services to end users.

 - The Tech Guy - A show hosted by Leo Laporte that helps with and explains everything relating to technology, computers, and the Internet.

 - This Week in Tech (TWiT) - A great podcast hosted by some of the best-known people in the technology industry.
 Hosts include Leo Laporte, Patrick Norton, John C. Dvorak, and many more.
 Topics include technology and related news.

 - Windows Weekly - Weekly podcast discussing all things relating to Microsoft and Microsoft Windows with Paul Thurrott and Marry Jo Foley.